Rhodia (company): Polyamide & Intermediates

-Polyamide & Intermediates produces polyamide 6.6 and intermediates based on adipic acid for the automotive industry, sports apparel, leisure activities, construction and electrical and electronic components.
-The entity covers the complete polyamide chain, from the production of intermediates and polymers to the development of high added-value technical plastics.
+Polyamide & Intermediates produces polyamide 6.6 and intermediates based on adipic acid for the automotive industry, sports apparel, leisure activities, construction, and electrical and electronic components.
+The entity covers the complete polyamide chain, from the production of intermediates and polymers to the development of high-added-value technical plastics.

 Polyamide & Intermediates has seven production plants and two technical development centers worldwide.

-Engineering Plastics

-Engineering Plastics develops, produces and markets plastics under the Technyl brand.
-The plastics are supplied to the plastics industry in the shape of pellets.
-They are then transformed by injection, extrusion or blow molding techniques to service industries, including automotive, electrical or electronic components, industrial equipment, construction, sports and leisure.
-The company has six industrial facilities and four technical development centers worldwide.
-On April 13, 2011, Engineering Plastics finalized the acquisition of the engineering plastics activity of the Indian company PI Industries Ltd (PIIL), following the approval of the Indian authorities.

-Fibras

-Fibras develops, produces and markets textile yarn, industrial yarn and short fibers based on polyamide 66.
-The main markets for textile yarns include lingerie, sports and beach wear and fashion wear.
-The company has two production plants and one development center in Brazil.

 Acetow & Eco Services

-Acetow & Eco Services is active on the energy and consumer goods markets.
+Acetow & Eco Services is active in the energy and consumer goods markets.
 The branch includes the Acetow and Eco Services business units.
-With turnover of €790 million in 2010, Acetow & Eco Services accounts for 15% of the Rhodia Group's revenue.
-Breakdown of revenue by market sector: about 65% consumer goods, about 20% energy and 15% others.
+With a turnover of €790 million in 2010, Acetow & Eco Services accounts for 15% of the Rhodia Group's revenue.
+Breakdown of revenue by market sector: about 65% consumer goods, about 20% energy, and 15% others.

 Acetow

-Acetow is the third largest producer of industrial textiles made of cellulose acetate particles.
-Its main markets are in Europe, the CIS, Asia and Latin America.
+Acetow is the third-largest producer of industrial textiles made of cellulose acetate particles.
+Its main markets are in Europe, the CIS, Asia, and Latin America.
 Acetow is the world's third largest producer of cellulose acetate for cigarette filters, supplying about 18% of the worldwide market.
 The company has five production plants worldwide.
-With turnover of €539 million in 2010, Acetow represents 68% of the Acetow & Eco Services combined revenue.
+With a turnover of €539 million in 2010, Acetow represents 68% of the Acetow & Eco Services combined revenue.